 How to spend 3 days in Buenos Aires

-I think Buenos Aires requires a whole lot longer than staying 72 hours.
-However, these are the things you shouldn’t miss you’re squeezed for time.
+I think Buenos Aires deserves longer than 72 hours.
+However, these are the things you shouldn’t miss when you’re squeezed for time.

 Day 1 – Soho Palermo, famous landmarks & tango